stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 And so, yeah, lab conditions or any other kind of restriction on a testing environment is to basically, as you say, reduce the noise, reduce the other variables that might be interfering.
 Like, most of our hypotheses are relatively simple.
-You know, we say well if this thing then this thing.
-You know, it's a simple causal statement between one variable and a result, and that's really hard to test, because, in any situation, you're gonna have so many variables and they could all be interfering, and if you're not keeping a very tight control on a bunch of them, then they're gonna change your results so not the thing you actually want to test.
-So, we use a lab of some kind or, you know, a testing facility or whatever it looks like, you do your best to reduce extraneous variables, reduce the complicating factors and pare things down to just the relationship you want to test.
+You know, we say 'well, if this thing, then this thing'.
+You know, it's a simple causal statement between one variable and a result.
+And that's really hard to test, because in any situation, you're gonna have *so* many variables and they could all be interfering, and if you're not keeping a very tight control on a bunch of them, then they're gonna change your results--so not the thing you actually want to test.
+So, we use a lab of some kind or, you know, a testing facility or whatever it looks like--you do your best to reduce extraneous variables, reduce the complicating factors and pare things down to just the relationship you want to test.

 #### TIM

-Which, as you can tell in our episode, we did because we're in a room with just two people so that's a lab.
+Which, as you can tell in our episode, we did because we're in a room with just two people, so that's a lab.

 #### BRYN